microsoft/MixedRealityToolkit-Unity/Documentation/MixedRealityConfigurationGuide.md

 public class PreInitProfileSwapper : MonoBehaviour
 {

-    public MixedRealityToolkitConfigurationProfile ProfileToUse;
+    [SerializeField]
+    private MixedRealityToolkitConfigurationProfile profileToUse = null;

     private void Awake()
     {
         // Here you could choose any arbitrary MixedRealityToolkitConfigurationProfile (for example, you could
         // add some platform checking code here to determine which profile to load).
-        MixedRealityToolkit.SetProfileBeforeInitialization(ProfileToUse);
+        MixedRealityToolkit.SetProfileBeforeInitialization(profileToUse);
     }
 }
 ```

-Instead of "ProfileToUse", it's possible to have some arbitrary set of profiles which apply to
+Instead of "profileToUse", it's possible to have some arbitrary set of profiles which apply to
 specific platforms (for example, one for HoloLens 1, one for VR, one for HoloLens 2, etc).
 It's possible
 to use various other indicators (e.g. https://docs.unity3d.com/ScriptReference/SystemInfo.html, or
 whether or not the camera is opaque/transparent), to figure out which profile to load.